Danaroth83/remote-sensing-projects/projects/00_template/README.md

 structure across different groups and across different academic years.

 ------------
-    project             <- Root folder of your project.
+    xx_project             <- Root folder of your project.
 Do not add or change any │                      file outside this folder.
     ├── data            <- Contains a subset of the data, with relatively small
     │   │                  size (<10 MB), to run a demo of your script.